 Parent/Guardian Informed Consent to Treatment via Telehealth

 Telehealth involves the use of electronic communications to enable healthcare providers at different locations to share individual patient medical information for the purpose of improving patient care.
-Telehealth services offered by David Lortscher, M.D., Inc., D.B.A. the Curology Medical Group ("Curology Medical Group") may also include chart review, remote prescribing, appointment scheduling, health information sharing, and non-clinical services, such as patient education.
+Telehealth services offered by David Lortscher, MD, P.C., D.B.A. the Curology Medical Group ("Curology Medical Group") may also include chart review, remote prescribing, appointment scheduling, health information sharing, and non-clinical services, such as patient education.
 The information you or the patient for whom you are the legal guardian ("Patient") provide may be used for diagnosis, therapy, follow-up and/or patient education, and may include any combination of the following: (1) health records and test results; (2) images and asynchronous communications; (3) live two-way audio and video; (4) interactive audio with store and forward; and (5) output data from medical devices and sound and video files.

 The electronic communication systems we use will incorporate network and software security protocols to protect the confidentiality of patient identification and imaging data and will include measures to safeguard the data and to ensure its integrity against intentional or unintentional corruption.

 Curology Medical Group providers (our "providers") are an addition to, and not a replacement for, a primary care provider.
 Responsibility for overall medical care should remain with a local primary care provider, if the Patient has one, and we strongly encourage you to locate one if the Patient does not.

 Improved access to care by enabling you and the Patient to remain in your home while the Curology Medical Group provider consults and obtains test results at distant/other sites.

 More efficient care evaluation and management.